 - whether information is published on the internet or as a hard copy

 - whether the material is available free of charge or on payment of a fee

-Also, some sensitive information isn't available to the public.
-If this is the case, we will tell you why we can't provide some or all of the information you requested.
+You can check previous published FOI requests via our datasets.
+Some sensitive information is not available to the public.
+If this is the case, we will tell you why we cannot provide some, or all, of the requested information.

 Making an FOI request

 You can make a freedom of information request by email to email@example.com.
 You can also write to us by post to:

 When making a request, you must provide:

 - your name